Singapore Resume Writing Guide

 Employers in Singapore want to see in detail what you have done, who you have worked for, when you worked there and what your accomplishments were.
 The Singapore resume that covers a work history of 15 years or more could easily be up to four or more pages long.
 However, generally it should not exceed two pages of an A4-size paper.

-Begin the Singapore resume with your personal details listing name, address, and contact information including your telephone numbers, e-mail address, date of birth, nationality, race and gender.
+Begin the Singapore resume with your personal details listing name, address, and contact information including your telephone numbers and e-mail address.
 List this information in a “block” format, not on a single line.

 Often resumes are kept on file for lengthy periods, so any contact details you give have to remain correct in the long term.
 Both Resident and Mobile phone numbers, with the international access code and e-mail address are most important.